ddewaele/com.ecs.samples.spring.simple.rest/README.md

 It will add the `WWW-Authenticate` HTTP header with the following value

 	Bearer realm="sparklr2", error="unauthorized", error_description="An Authentication object was not found in the SecurityContext"

+### AccessDeniedHandler

-- AccessDeniedHandler : If authorization fails and the caller has asked for a specific content type response, this entry point can send one, along with a standard 403 status.
+If authorization fails and the caller has asked for a specific content type response, this entry point can send one, along with a standard 403 status.

 	<bean id="oauthAccessDeniedHandler" class="org.springframework.security.oauth2.provider.error.OAuth2AccessDeniedHandler" />

+### Custom Filter

-- Custom Filter : OAuth Resource Server ( = API server used to access the user's information.)
+OAuth Resource Server ( = API server used to access the user's information.) is defined by a `resource id` and a `token service`.

 	<oauth:resource-server id="resourceServerFilter" resource-id="latifyApi" token-services-ref="tokenServices" />

-- Access Decision Manager : We also need to define an accessDecisionManager, capable of making a final access control (authorization) decision
+### Access Decision Manager

+We also need to define an accessDecisionManager, capable of making a final access control (authorization) decision

 This particular one requires  all voters to abstain or grant access.